View Covehithe in Google Earth

 Local licensing authority for Covehithe is Waveney district.

-Now a dry parish.
-Once a prosperous town in medieval times but by the 17th century much of it had been lost to the encroachment of the North Sea.
+Covehithe has been a dry parish since the 1880s.
+It was a prosperous town in medieval times but by the 17th century much of it had been lost to the encroachment of the North Sea.
 It was recorded in Domesday variously as "Norhals", "Northals" and "Nordhalla".
-Also known historically as North Hales.
+It's also known historically as North Hales.
 Indeed licensing records for the pub at least as late as 1881 record it as being at "Northales".

 According to A Survey of Suffolk Parish Histories, a brewer was recorded in the parish between 1650 and 1699.